Lynn M. Hilton

 Lynn Mathers Hilton (November 3, 1924 – August 12, 2020) was an American politician who served as a member of the Utah State Legislature.
-He was also known as an academic professor, businessman, Middle East explorer and author of many books related to the Church of Jesus Christ of Latter-day Saints.
+He was also known as an academic professor, businessman, Middle East explorer and author of many books related to the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Early life and education

-Hilton was born in Thatcher, Arizona, to Eugene Hilton (1889–1982) and Ruth Naomi Savage (1891–1969, granddaughter of Levi Savage Jr.).
-He was raised in Berkeley and Oakland, California.
+Hilton was raised in Berkeley and Oakland, California.
 He served as a pilot on a B-24 bomber in the United States Army Air Corps during World War II.
-After leaving the Army at the end of the war, Hilton served as a missionary (1945–47) for the Church of Jesus Christ of Latter-day Saints (LDS Church) in the church's New England Mission.
+After leaving the Army at the end of the war, Hilton served as a missionary (1945–47) for LDS Church in the church's New England Mission.

 Hilton earned his B.S. and M.S. degrees at the University of Utah; and a Ph.D. in educational administration from the University of Chicago in 1952.

 Career

 After earning his Ph.D., Hilton became a professor of education at Brigham Young University.
 He later served as associate dean of continuing education and was the founder of the BYU Salt Lake Center.
 Also among other things at BYU, Hilton helped to develop the first curriculum for genealogy courses.

 Hilton served for one term as a member of the Utah House of Representatives, starting in 1972.
 In 1974 he ran unsuccessfully as a Republican candidate for the United States Congress.

 In 1975 Hilton set up a business drilling wells for water in Egypt.
 He was also made the District President of The Church of Jesus Christ of Latter-day Saints over Egypt and Sudan at this time and worked for the four years he was in Egypt to try to get the LDS Church recognized by the Egyptian government.

 By appointment of the LDS Church's Ensign magazine, Hilton was called to organize an expedition of discovery to find the trail of the Book of Mormon prophet Lehi and his family.
 The Book of Mormon says that Lehi's group left from Jerusalem in approximately 600 B.C., traveled through the wilderness to the place called Bountiful, and there built a ship in which they sailed to their promised land of America.
 This expedition was partly funded by the LDS Church.
 The results of Hilton's discoveries were first published in the Ensign in the September and October 1976 editions.
-Hilton wrote two books on this subject, In Search of the Lehi's Trail and Discovering Lehi.
-His wife, Hope, was co-author of each book.
+Hilton wrote two books on this subject, In Search of Lehi's Trail and Discovering Lehi.
+His first wife, Hope, was co-author of each book.
 In 2008, Hilton published a DVD entitled Lehi's Trail in Arabia, a slide show and narration.